Like most—if not all families—they

 buffet dinner.
 Thrown for a loop, I had little choice but to go along for the

 I would remain in the vehicle, even if it might be for an hour or two.
-When the always-considerate Dave learned that I was sitting outside all alone—in wintertime no less—he emerged in the chilly darkness and insisted I come inside for a bite to eat, which I somewhat reluctantly agreed to do.
+When the always-considerate Danny learned that I was sitting outside all alone—in wintertime no less—he emerged in the chilly darkness and insisted I come inside for a bite to eat, which I somewhat reluctantly agreed to do.
 Why did

 I was a bashful boy, I suppose.
 All I can say now with a lump in my throat—more